Explore Banff National Park Using Transit

 Getting around Lake Louise with Parks Canada

-Lake Louise Lakeshore
+Lake Louise Lakeshore and Moraine Lake

-Shuttles run daily from May 13 - October 10, 2022, every 20 minutes from 8:00 a.m. - 5:40 p.m.
+Shuttles run daily to Lake Louise from mid-May to mid-October.
 Reservations are required to guarantee a seat on the shuttle.

 Lake Louise Village and Campground

-A free shuttle service between the Lake Louise Campground, the village of Lake Louise (Samson Mall), and the Lake Louise Park and Ride located at the Lake Louise Ski Area.
+Take the free shuttle service between the Lake Louise Campground, the village of Lake Louise (Samson Mall), and the Lake Louise Park and Ride located at the Lake Louise Ski Area.

 Lake Connector

-Locals Tip: If you want to visit Lake Louise and Moraine Lake, catch Roam bus 8X or 8S from Banff to the Lake Louise Lakeshore.
+Locals Tip: If you want to visit Lake Louise and Moraine Lake, catch Roam bus 8X from Banff to the Lake Louise Lakeshore.
 With the purchase of a Roam Transit Super Pass, you will receive free access to the Parks Canada Lake Connector shuttle from the Lake Louise Lakeshore to and from Moraine Lake.
-You can then board the Roam Route 8X or 8S from the Lake Louise Lakeshore to return to Banff.
+You can then board the Roam Route 8X from the Lake Louise Lakeshore to return to Banff.

 Reservations

-For reservation open dates, fares and scheduling information, visit Parks Canada.
+For reservation open dates, fares and scheduling information visit Parks Canada.

 Roam Transit